A provision that governs the number of pieces or weight of baggage that may be carried free of charge.

 A provision that governs the charge for baggage and special items that do not fall within the passenger's baggage allowance.

-The rate at which, for the purpose of the transfer of funds through banking channels (that is, other than transactions in bank notes, travelers cheques and similar banking instruments), a bank will sell a given amount of foreign currency in exchange for one unit (or units) of the national currency of the country in which the exchange transaction takes place.
+Used during the transfer of funds through banking channels, the rate at which a bank will sell a given amount of foreign currency in exchange for one unit of the national currency of the country in which the exchange transaction takes place.

 2. A base fare used in Category 25 as a calculation tool to produce Net or Selling amounts.

 1. The fare amount excluding taxes and other charges.
 However, charges resulting from Stopovers (Category 8), Transfers (Category 9), and/or Surcharges (Category 12) processing are included in the base fare.
 This amount appears in the "fare" portion of the Fare Box on the ticket.

 2. A fare or fares used as a basis for calculating other fare amounts to create a resulting fare in Category 25 or in Categories 19-22.
 This may also be the fare amount filed in the Fare Record

 A unit of work containing a group of transactions that are entered and released to the file, used for describing a set of instructions that are being implemented.
 Every batch is identified by a two-character alphanumeric code (based on batch ID of user) plus a control number assigned by the system.
 The batch header specifies the proposal number, tariff, carrier, effective date of transactions, and the batch status (public, private, or incomplete).
 See also batch processing.

 A number preceded by the alphanumeric ID code of the compiler or airline and assigned sequentially by the computer.
 This number goes on a batch sheet or is used online to be associated with a group of updates or transactions.

 A type of continuous pricing where airlines link their revenue management systems directly to price determination.